allwinwilliams/HellowWorldWebPagePython/README.md

+Following guide is taken from: https://www.digitalocean.com/community/tutorials/how-to-deploy-python-web-applications-with-the-bottle-micro-framework-on-ubuntu-14-04

+For better reading please learn from above link

 Introduction
 Python is an excellent language for web programming due to its flexibility and high-level functionality.
 Web frameworks can make programming web applications much simpler because they connect many of the components necessary for a robust web interface.